FelixWeichselgartner/felixweichselgartner.github.io/_posts/2019-07-01-Quadrocopter.md

 [GitHub-Repository](https://github.com/FelixWeichselgartner/Drone-Quadrocopter)

 In this project I tried to use my knowledge I acquired in my 4th semester in Automatic Control Engineering I, Circuit Technology and Microcomputer Technology.
-This project is not supposed to be as a real quadracopter and should just be a testbench for the Arduino framework I developed.
+This project is not supposed to be as a real quadrocopter and should just be a testbench for the Arduino framework I developed.

 Here are the schematics of the quadrocopter and the remote: